-- CBS 520 Human Development through the Biblical Life Cycle (3) - CBS 530 Congregation as a Healing Community (3) - CBS 540 A Theology of Helping People (3) - CBS 545 Survey of Church Based Counseling Programs (2) - CBS 546 Relational Counseling Techniques (2)
+- CBS 510 Law and Ethics for Church Based Counselors (3) - CBS 520 Human Development through the Biblical Life Cycle (3) - CBS 530 Congregation as a Healing Community (3) - CBS 540 A Theology of Helping People (3) - CBS 545 Survey of Church Based Counseling Programs (3) - CBS 546 Relational Counseling Techniques (3)

-PSY 500 Diversity Issues in Counseling Psychology (2) Examination of the effects of therapeutic interventions on culturally distinct populations.
+PSY 500s Diversity Issues in Counseling Psychology Seminar (2) Examination of the effects of therapeutic interventions on culturally distinct populations.
 Summer PSY 501s Professional Practice Seminar I (2) Emphasis on empathy training and the structure of the therapeutic process through a lecture/discussion/small Students will videotape simulated sessions with one another.
 Meets two hours per week.
-Students will be assigned an experimental students will be assigned and the structure of the therapeutic process through a lecture/discussion/small students will videotape simulated sessions with one another.
-PSY 502s Professional Practice Seminar II (2) Continuation of PSY 501s.
+Students will be assigned an PSY 502s Professional Practice Seminar II (2) Continuation of PSY 501s.
 Emphasis on various clinical and legal issues related to the practice of psychotherapy.
-Enable to develop the skills necessary to obtain a practicum placement.
+Enab to develop the skills necessary to obtain a practicum placement.
 Prerequisite: PSY 501s.
-Spring les the student PSY 504 Psychopathic Mind (3) This pro-seminar introduces students to the process and techniques of investigation and psychological profiling of seand serial rapists.
+Spring les the student PSY 504 Psychopathic Mind (3) This pro-seminar introduces students to the process and techniques of investigation and psychological profiling of se and serial rapists.
+Elective Course.
 Crosslisted with PSY 404.
-Spring rial murderers

-PSY 505 MFT Counseling Theory (3)

-The student is introduced to the theoretical foundations of Family Systems Theory, Behaviorism, Humanism, Existentialism, and Psychoanalytic Theory.

-PSY 510 Human Growth and Development (3)

-A study of the developmental cycle of the human organism from a cognitive, psychological, sociological, and moral perspective.
-Emphasis is placed on theories and research related to child development.

-PSY 515 Human Sexuality (3)

-Etiology, diagnosis and treatment of sexual dysfunction with an overview of physiology.

-PSY 520 Human Communications in Group Process (3)

-Application of group treatment models to various forms of interpersonal communication.
+Spring rial murderers PSY 505 MFT Counseling Theory (3) The student is introduced to the theoretical foundations of Family Systems Theory, Behaviorism, Humanism, Exist Psychoanalytic Theory.
+Fall entialism, and PSY 510 Human Growth and Development (3) A study of the developmental cycle of the human organism from a cognitive, psychological, sociological, and mor Emphasis is placed on theories and research related to child development.
+Fall al perspective.
+PSY 515 Human Sexuality (3) Etiology, diagnosis and treatment of sexual dysfunction with an overview of physiology.
+Summer PSY 520 Human Communications in Group Process (3) Application of group treatment models to various forms of interpersonal communication.
+Spring PSY 525 MFT Counseling Techniques (3) Intervention techniques from a phenomenological, cognitive, behavioral and existential frame of reference.
+Spring PSY 530 Advanced Research Methodology (3) Theoretical and practical applications of research methods of psychotherapy.
+Prerequisite: BEH 383 Statistical Behavioral Science or equivalent.
+Spring Techniques in